 Drunk with Power: Pirate Warriors 2.
 Teach when he finally gets Whitebeard's Quake powers.
 Taken Up to Eleven when he combines his own Darkness with the Frenzy Dial.

-Fatal Flaw: In Pirate Warriors 2, Sanji is completely helpless against female characters.
+Fatal Flaw: In Pirate Warriors 2, just like in the main series, Sanji is completely helpless against female characters.
 The game even warns the player when the level has women in it.
 This means that Sanji can't do any damage to them and the only way for him to hurt them is to perform a Crew Strike Combo and get someone else to do the job.

 Hoist by His Own Petard: Blackbeard loses control of the berserkers and desperately uses Black Hole.
 This causes the Frenzy Dial "fog" to merge with his "darkness", turning himself and everyone around him into loose berserkers.